IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 		}
 	}

+***

 ##Chaincode Functions
-!
-Chaincode functions are dependent on actually be found inside your Go chaincode !
+- Chaincode functions are dependent on actually be found inside your Go chaincode
-!
-My advise is to build your chaincode off of the Marble Application one.
-This way you get basic CRUD functions!
+- My advise is to build your chaincode off of the Marble Application one.
+This way you get the basic CRUD functions below:

 ### chaincode.read(name [callback])
 Read variable named 'name' from chaincode state